-Weighted Least Squares In R
+Weighted Least Squares In R: A Quick WLS Tutorial

 Introduction to Weighted Least Squares in R